Occupational Asthma Claims

 In order to be successful in your claim, certain facts will need to be established at the outset, including:

 It can take from 6 months to develop occupational asthma; although in rare cases, some symptoms don’t emerge for 20 years.
-In most claim cases where there is a late onset of the condition, it is usually as a result of where someone used to work.
+In most claim cases where there is a late onset of the condition, it is usually a result of where someone used to work.

 If you feel your employer has neglected their responsibilities and you have been forced to consider an occupational asthma claim, then please start the process with us at your earliest convenience.